Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 Track productivity

-Regularly review time reports to see how workers spend their hours and where there’s room for improvement.
+Regularly review time reports to see how workers spend their hours and identify areas for improvement.
 For example, you might find that one cleaner consistently takes double the time to do the same jobs as others.
 They could be committing time theft or might need additional support to improve their speed.

 Fixed salary

 You can also pay your employees fixed salaries.
-This pay structure is well-suited for larger cleaning businesses that cater to clients with regular and predictable cleaning needs.
+This pay structure is well-suited for larger cleaning businesses that serve clients with regular, predictable cleaning needs.

 How it works